sofiary/EtherMineLogger/README.md

 A purpose-created user should have been created using the statement (change username and password respectively with your own selection):<br>
         CREATE USER username WITH ENCRYPTED PASSWORD 'password';<br>
 <username> and <password> are stored in environment variables EML_USER and EML_PW respectively.

+The server can be initialised with:
+   $ sudo service postgresql start